 To some in India, this is considered strange, or even rude from what I have experienced.
 I have noticed that in India, taking calls during meetings is normal in many circumstances.
 The main reason for this is that there is no voice mail facility.
 Even if it is available in India, it is rarely, if ever used.
 This means that a missed call is truly a missed call.
-To avoid missing the call, interruptions from calls and texts are a common occurrence during some meetings in Indian companies.
+To avoid missing the call, interruptions from calls, instant messages, and texts are a common occurrence during some meetings in Indian companies.

 Voice Mails are akin to E-mails

 “Phone tag is a phenomenon in which two parties attempt to contact each other by telephone, but neither is able to get a hold of the other for a conversation.” (source link) This phenomenon is very common in the U.S., as it is respectable and even desirable to leave a voice mail. ’Conversations’ may continue for days or weeks on end through voice mails in the absence of a live, real-time telephone or in-person conversations.
 This may seem strange to Indians who rarely use voice mail, and it may even seem impersonal.
 However, most working professionals in America find this behavior normal and even desirable.